 Children are often quite good at having a random guess as to how to solve a problem.
 To become fluent at trial and improvement they need to be able to think about how to adapt their first guess so that it is more likely to become a solution rather than throwing the first one out and starting again.
 When starting to explore Dice in a Corner

 together at random and be surprised when they get the magic total of 18.
 Those children who are becoming fluent at trial and improvement will then want to adjust the dice to see if they can make 18 in another way, rather than trying another random arrangement.

 There are lots of NRICH problems that will help you develop these skills with children in our collections.

 Being a competent and confident problem solver is central to the mathematical development of all our learners.
-It is also the major aim of our new national curriculum.
+It is also the major aim of the mathematics national curriculum in England.
 This article has detailed the individual elements that teachers can focus on to support children to gain this level of proficiency.
-We trust you will find it useful and we are always interested in your feedback and experiences as
+We trust you will find it useful and we are always interested in your feedback

 Primary National Strategy (2004) Problem solving A CPD pack to support the learning and teaching of mathematical problem solving.
 DfES Publications

 Here is a pdf version of this article: DevelopingExcellenceInProblemSolving.pdf